written by Eliezer Sternberg explains how the brain acts while you do irrational things.

 You will definitely do yourself a favor if you buy this book.
 It is easy to read.
 Enjoyable, because I always ask questions while reading a book and having a writer ask that question for me was a relieve and a challenge.

 There is huge scale of subjects that Sternberg writes about in an easy to digest way.
 The subjects about visualization and sports are very interesting, the question “can you remember something that never happened” is a vital one for any man to search answers to just as Can we by hypnotized to commit a murder?
-(Remember Derren Brown?) and last but not least our own identity: finding oneself.
+(Remember Derren Brown? click to watch) and last but not least our own identity: finding oneself.
 In the words of Eliezer Sternberg: “Where exactly am I in the Brain?
 Human identity cannot be pinpointed at in the brain.
 It emerges from the cooperation of many brain regions and processes”.
-And so, even in the eyes of a knowledgeable neurologist, we are the children of magic.
+And so, even in the eyes of a knowledgeable neurologist, we are the children of magic

 Lovely review of what sounds like a really interesting book thank you Susanne!